metalcycling/openstructure/modules/io/doc/mmcif.rst

 Behaviour when *mmcif_conform* is False
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If *mmcif_conform* is not enabled, the only expectation is that chem classes (available as :func:`ost.mol.ResidueHandle.GetChemClass`) are set.
-OpenStructure delegates this to the :class:`ost.conop.Processor` and thus requires a valid :class:`ost.conop.CompoundLib` when reading a structure.
-There will be significant preprocessing involving the split of chains which is purely based on the set chem classes.
+If *mmcif_conform* is not enabled, the only expectation is that residues are named according to the :class:`ost.conop.CompoundLib` which is provided when calling :func:`MMCifWriter.SetStructure`.
+The :class:`ost.conop.CompoundLib` is used to extract the respective chem classes (see :class:`ost.mol.ChemClass`).
+Residues with no entry in the :class:`ost.conop.CompoundLib` are set to :class:`UNKNOWN`.
+There will be significant preprocessing involving the split of chains which is purely based on these chem classes.
 Each chain gets split with the following rules:

 * separate chain of |entity.type|_ "non-polymer" for each residue with chem class :class:`NON_POLYMER`/ :class:`UNKNOWN`